morotsman/morotsman.github.io/_posts/2020-07-05-breaking-the-law.markdown

 #=> prints Exception in thread "main" java.lang.RuntimeException: You can't eat this!
 {% endhighlight %}

-You could argue that getting an Exception is the least of our problems at the moment, but there is no argue in that we broke the law (the Liskov Substitution Principle that is).
+One could argue that getting an Exception is the least of our problems at the moment, but there is no argue in that we broke the law (the Liskov Substitution Principle that is).

 ## The Liskov Substitution Principle